kes2401/neighbourhood-map/README.md

 This app was completed as part of the Udacity's Front-End Web Developer Nanodegree program.

-You can view the live application [here] (https://kes2401.github.io/neighbourhood-map/).
+You can view the live application [here](https://kes2401.github.io/neighbourhood-map/).

 ## Install & Run